Privacy Policy

 6.2 Data processing when visiting the website

-If you only use our website for informational purposes, if you do not register or provide us with information or do not give your consent to processing that requires consent, we only collect data that is technically necessary for the provision of the service.
-This is regularly data that your browser transmits to our server (“in so-called server log files”).
-Our website collects a range of general data and information each time you accesse a Site.
+If you only use our website for informational purposes, if you do not register or otherwise provide us with information or do not give your consent to processing that requires consent, we only collect data that is technically necessary for the provision of the service.
+This is regularly data that your browser transmits to our server (in so-called “server log files”).
+Our website collects a series of general data and information each time you or an automated system accesses a page.
 This general data and information is stored in the server log files.
 The following can be recorded:

 1. browser types and versions used,